wjkaufman/bequester/log.md

 # Log

+### 2019-02-01

+Looking at the [Angular tutorial for heroes](https://angular.io/tutorial/toh-pt1), seems pretty helpful.
+I'll start remembering at some point I'm sure...

+Got through "1. the hero editor", and also am using `ng serve` to run the web app while I develop the code.
+Eventually I'll roll it into a desktop app, but for now this is fine.

+Next step, figure out how to get the database up and running.
+Should be fun!

+- Look at database modules for Node, what's easy to implement
+- Learn how to make service, incorporate in angular app
+- Keep on going!
+Add people, make bequests and people link up, etc.

 ### 2019-01-26

 Hello!
 Sitting on the couch in my apartment in Arlington.
 I've been thinking about making a little app to better view/edit the Bequests spreadsheet that I'm in charge of.
 Some things I want to do: